digicademy/epigraf/docs/frontend/widgets.md

 ![Inheritance hierarchy](../assets/img/classes-widget-basedocumentmodel.png)

 The `EntityWidget` is used for simple entities, usually displayed in a vertical table.
-It inherits all methods and properties from the base from widget and does not provide any additional functionality.
+It inherits all methods and properties from `BaseForm` and does not provide any additional functionality.

 The `DocumentWidget` is used for more complex data,